bitmovin/bitmovin-analytics-collector-android/docs/payload-documentation.md

 videoBitrate: 4800000
 ```

 As you can see a lot of fields with `0` are being sent subsequently.
 The JSON payload always has the same fields, but depending on the state the player is in they are either set or not.
-There are some fields that are always set, notably the custom data fields like `videoId`, `cdnProvider`, `customData1-5` as well as fields that don't represent a distinct state change but rather information about the state of the player during the current sample, regardless of it's state like `streamFormat` (which stream technology was used, DASH/HLS or Progressive) or the `playerTech` (either native, html5 or flash).
+There are some fields that are always set, notably the custom data fields like `videoId`, `cdnProvider`, `customData1-5` as well as fields that don't represent a distinct state change but rather information about the state of the player during the current sample, regardless of it's state like `streamFormat` (which stream technology was used -  dash,hls or mp4) or the `playerTech` (native).

 A full list of the JSON payload fields and their description can be found here: